Morningside Heights: Land use and terrain

 Morningside Heights is located in Upper Manhattan, bounded by Morningside Park to the east, 125th Street to the north, 110th Street to the south, and Riverside Park to the west.
+It is sometimes described as part of West Harlem.
 The neighborhood is zoned primarily for high-rise apartment buildings, though ground-floor stores are also present on Broadway and Amsterdam Avenue.
 In practice, much of the neighborhood is composed of structures for the neighborhood's religious or academic institutions.